LeavesMC/Documentation/src/leaves/guides/getting-started.md

 To run the server you will need to either create a startup script or run a command in your terminal.

-You can generate a startup script using [Startup Script Generator](https://docs.papermc.io/misc/tools/start-script-gen).
+You can generate a startup script using [PaperMC's Startup Script Generator](https://docs.papermc.io/misc/tools/start-script-gen).

 You can also obtain the optimized terminal command to run the server there.